Mike Cahill (golfer): Professional career

 In November 1977, Cahill played the Telecom Australian PGA Championship played at Yarra Yarra Golf Club, his home course.
 Cahill opened with rounds of 69 and 70 to put him one back of the lead after each round.
 In the third round he "played confidently," shooting a 32 on the front nine to take the solo lead.
 In the final round, Cahill started poorly with a bogey on the first hole.
-However, his primary competitors, Ferguson and Byman, self-imploded during the middle of the front nine, with several over-par holes, taking themselves out of contention.
+However, his primary competitors, Mike Ferguson and Bob Byman, self-imploded during the middle of the front nine, with several over-par holes.
 Cahill, meanwhile, steadied, shooting a par-36 for the front nine to put himself in "a comfortable position."
 Though Jack Newton and Graham Marsh "made brief rallies" there "was no great pressure on" Cahill.
 With a final round 70, Cahill finished at 278 (−10) and defeated Ferguson, the solo runner-up, by four strokes.
 Cahill won A$22,000 for his win, roughly $20,000 greater than his previous highest cheque as a golfer.
 It was "his first major professional victory."
 The win put him near the lead on the PGA Tour of Australia's Order of Merit.
 In addition, it also helped him earn membership for Australia's 1977 World Cup team.
 Due to the success, Trevor Grant of The Age wrote that Cahill was "the young Australian most likely to make the biggest impact on the international scene."